 Ordering a Unit

 Thank you for reading this blog!
-I work hard to ensure the content is accurate and updated, but value your feedback!
-If there is anything that you think should be updated or added feel free to comment below, or send us an email (email@example.com)!
+We work hard to ensure the content is accurate and updated, but value your feedback!
+If there is anything that you think should be updated or added feel free to comment below, or send us an email (firstname.lastname@example.org)!